adap/flower/examples/whisper-federated-finetuning/README.md

-# Whisper+Flower: On-device Federated Downstreaming for Speech Classification
+# On-device Federated Downstreaming for Speech Classification

-This example demonstrates how to, from a pre-trained Whisper model, finetune it for the downstream task of keyword spotting.
+This example demonstrates how to, from a pre-trained [Whisper](https://openai.com/research/whisper) model, finetune it for the downstream task of keyword spotting.
 We'll be implementing a federated downstream finetuning pipeline using Flower involving a total of 100 clients.
 As for the downstream dataset, we'll be using the [Google Speech Commands](https://huggingface.co/datasets/speech_commands) dataset for keyword spotting.
-We'll take the encoder part of the [Whisper-tiny](https://huggingface.co/openai/whisper-tiny) model, freeze its parameters, and learn a lightweight classification head to correctly classify a spoken word.
+We'll take the encoder part of the [Whisper-tiny](https://huggingface.co/openai/whisper-tiny) model, freeze its parameters, and learn a lightweight classification (<800K parameters !!) head to correctly classify a spoken word.

 This example can be run in three modes: